What Is a Digital Rolodex?

 Relationship context on the contact record.
 Not just a name and email.
 A note about how you met, what this person cares about, what was said in the last conversation.
 That context is what turns a list of names into something actually useful when you are preparing for a meeting or figuring out who to ask for a warm introduction.

 Follow-up reminders.
-The follow-up that you intend to send and the follow-up that actually goes out are often different things.
+The follow-up you intend to send and the follow-up that actually goes out are often different things.
 A digital rolodex that surfaces the contacts you have not been in touch with recently, or lets you set a Keep in Touch cadence for your most important relationships, closes that gap.
-Setting a weekly cadence for the 20 to 50 relationships that matter most is easier when the tool is doing the reminding.
+Setting a weekly cadence for the 20 to 50 relationships that matter most is easier when the tool does the reminding.

 Search that actually works.
 You should be able to type a company name, a tag, or a phrase from a note and surface the right contact quickly.
 If finding a contact requires browsing through pages of records, the system is not organized well enough to be useful.